kapilsinha/dealdex/frontend/README.md

 ## Troubleshooting
 Localhost MetaMask gets screwed up when you restart yor Hardhat node:
-Go to your metamask wallet -> Settings -> Advanced -> Reset account
+Go to your metamask wallet -> Settings -> Advanced -> Reset account If you see errors, you need to set the module to 'commonjs'; we need one version for compiling the contract and a different one to run the UI :/